The Scope of PMO

 Establishing Project Methodologies

-- Program Charter provides an overall vision of the program goals and objectives to the team members;
+- Project Charter provides an overall vision of the program goals and objectives to the team members;

 - Work Plans lay down detailed schedules of activities, milestones, and deliverables of the project team, and identifies the resources available;